matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 - Use pair programming or peer review for high-risk areas.
 - Fix root causes, not just symptoms.

+!!! info "Evidence"

     DORA’s data shows that teams that build quality in through automation and shared ownership see lower failure rates and faster recovery — proving that speed and quality rise together.

 ## 8. Unused Talent